Yebin (singer): 2018: UNI.T

 On February 10, 2018, during the final episode of The Unit, Yebin placed 2nd among female contestants with an overall of 83,910 votes and became a member of the final female line-up which was later revealed to be named UNI.T.
 Yebin promoted with UNI.T for seven months.

 UNI.T officially debuted with their first extended play, Line, on May 18, 2018, with the lead single "No More", composed by Shinsadong Tiger.
 The lead single is characterized by its reggae elements.
 The group performed "No More" for the first time at the 2018 Dream Concert on May 12, six days before their debut.
 They officially made their debut stage on KBS' Music Bank on the same day as the album's release, where they performed "A Memory Clock" and "No More".

-2021: Solo debut
+2021-present: Solo debut

 On June 23, 2021, it was announced that Yebin will make her solo debut with the single "Yes I Know" on July 7.

+On June 14, 2023, Yebin released her first single under YamYam Entertainment, titled "Contrail".